libDrive/libDrive/README.md

 ### Setup

-The easiest method is deploying to Heroku, just click the button below and fill in the fields
+The easiest method is deploying to Heroku, just click the button below and fill in the `LIBDRIVE_CONFIG` field

+To generate the config, [go here](https://libdrive-oauth2.netlify.app/) and fill in the fields

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/libDrive/heroku)